 The Golan Heights is the exact opposite of the Negev desert adding further diversity to this already heavily diverse country.
 Up here in the very north of Israel it’s beautifully green, generally very peaceful and excessive in varied floral scents and especially so now because we’ve arrived at the perfect time for the perfect season; spring!

 We arrived in a town called Katzrin and stayed here for a couple of nights.
 During the day we would enjoy several hikes, the glorious sunshine and go in search for some fresh water lakes and water falls.
 What a hard day’s work lol.

 Seriously though, we walked a stupid amount of kilometers that day and I was thankful I had so much walking behind me as the others were flagging quite a bit by the end.
 Well, the girls were, the Italian Gabrielle was only partially phased.
-God, I envy the fit existence and lifestyle of the Mediterraneans.
-That said, here he is driving on route to our hostel before we checked in to begin our day's hike:
+God, I envy the fit existence and lifestyle of the Mediterranean’s.

 Eventually we found the water fall and fresh water lake which was being enjoyed by plenty of others including fast-swimming dogs!
 We hung around for a while before making the trek back as the light began to fade.